 What is an essential oil?

-Essential oils are hydrophobic, which means essential oils do not dissolve in water; essential oil molecules will cluster together, float on the surface of water, or sink to the bottom of water held in a container.
-While they are oil-like in their behaviour (i.e. they do not mix with water) they are not ‘greasy’ or ‘oily’ in the way that fat or vegetable oils (which are also known as ‘fixed oil’s); therefore, they are not lubricant and are, in fact, extremely drying to the skin.
-This is why essential oils are always blended in an emollient, such as a vegetable oil, ointment, cream or lotion, when applied to the body.
-Emollients can also add their own unique skin supporting qualities when carefully blended with essential oils to create very effective skincare synergies – see here for blending information)
+While they are oil-like in their behaviour (i.e. they do not mix with water), they are not ‘greasy’ or ‘oily’ like fat or vegetable oils (which are also known as ‘fixed oil’s); therefore, they are not lubricant and are, in fact, extremely drying and potentially irritant to the skin, even in small quantity.
+This is why essential oils are always blended in an emollient substance, such as a vegetable oil, ointment, cream or lotion, when applied to the body (emollients can also add their own unique skin supporting qualities when considerately blended with essential oils to create very effective skincare synergies – see here for blending information)

-When prescribed by a pharmacist or herbalist for internal ingestion, essential oils are applied in small controlled amounts, and are contained in a dispersant emollient and/or within a ‘safe to swallow’ gel-like, preferably vegetable, capsule (composed of hypromellose, a polymer formulated from plant cellulose).
-The animal version (gelatine) is derived from skin or bone collagen (not suitable for vegans or vegetarians).
-Essential oils are not recommended for internal ingestion unless prescribed and administered by a professional healthcare practitioner, herbalist, pharmacist, or chemist with appropriate knowledge of the chemical constituents of essential oils and how these interact with bodily enzymes and chemicals, and other prescribed chemicals found in medications.
+When prescribed by a medical doctor, pharmacist or herbalist for internal ingestion, essential oils are applied in small controlled amounts, contained in a dispersant emollient and/or within a ‘safe to swallow’ gel-like – preferably vegetable – capsule (composed of hypromellose, a polymer formulated from plant cellulose); the animal version (gelatine) is derived from skin or bone collagen (not suitable for vegans or vegetarians).
+Essential oils are not recommended for internal ingestion unless prescribed and/or administered by a professional healthcare practitioner, herbalist, pharmacist, or chemist with appropriate knowledge of the chemical constituents of essential oils and how these interact with bodily enzymes and chemicals, and other prescribed chemicals found in medications.

-They are also effectively applied, in dilution and small quantity (one to four drops of essential oil) via inhalation using, for example, a room diffuser, drops on a tissue or cotton pad, aroma sticks (specially designed nasal inhalers), ‘therapeutic perfumes’ (for example, diluted in vegetable oil and dispensed using roller bottle), and steam inhalation; respectively applied as an ambient scent; to relieve the symptoms of a cold or sore throat; or for their psycho-emotional benefits (uplifting, calming, energising), and so on.
+Essential oils are also effectively applied, in dilution and small quantity (one to four drops of essential oil) via inhalation using, for example, a room diffuser, drops on a tissue or cotton pad, aroma sticks (specially designed nasal inhalers), ‘therapeutic perfumes’ (for example, diluted in vegetable oil and dispensed using roller bottle), and steam inhalation; respectively applied as an ambient room scent, or to relieve the symptoms of a cold or sore throat, or for their psycho-emotional benefits (uplifting, calming, energising), and so on.